 New Wall / Neuer Wall

 On the last afternoon, I pass Café Paris and look for Poststrasse 6 and find something much more beautiful.

 Neueu Wall Strasse is today a shopping destination.
 But inside you can find also the exposition “from Stadthaus to the Stadthofe of today”.
 There, I learned a lot about the history of Hamburg, from the hears of the leader hanseatic cities, than years of socialism, French and alied bombing.

-Before returning home in Berlin I went to see the city center again and had lunch at “Mama” trattoria, near Rathaus and coffee at “Public Coffee Roasters” on beautiful Wexstrasse, in Neustradt.
+Before returning home in Berlin I went to see the city center again, had lunch at “Mama” trattoria, near Rathaus and coffee at “Public Coffee Roasters” on beautiful Wexstrasse, in Neustradt.